 Washington State Parks recently contracted with the Climate Impacts Group to conduct a climate change vulnerability assessment.
 The study, which is a first step in developing an agency climate change adaptation plan, identifies climate trends which are already impacting state park operations and highlights programmatic areas likely to be impacted.

 The diverse resources within the Washington state parks system offer a variety of research opportunities.
 Conducting research in a Washington state park requires a research permit.
 To conduct research, survey, or collect any natural resource at a Washington state park, you must complete and submit the scientific research permit application.

 Before starting please read the application instructions.
-The form must be filled out in one session, and the instructions let you know the information you will need.
+The form must be filled out in one session, and the instructions let you know the information needed.

-A minimum of two weeks is required to process scientific research permits, and an application fee is necessary to cover agency processing costs.
+A minimum of six weeks is required to process scientific research permits, and an application fee is necessary to cover agency processing costs.